If you like these bedroom storage hacks, you’ll love our Top 8 shoe storage ideas

 The solution?
 A fold-down desk like the one from the Domino Loft System that practically disappears when you fold it back up against the wall.

 These desks come in all shapes, sizes, and styles.
-Some even have built-in storage for your office supplies.
+Some even have built-in storage for your office supplies like this Wall Mounted Table.
 They’re a great storage solution for your bedroom, if and when you work from home.
 All you need is a chair, though the foot of your bed can do in a pinch.

 15. Store your tank tops on shower curtain rings.